Thoracic pain comes in many forms, ranging from a string to dull pain.

 Swallowing disorders .
 Disorders of the esophagus can make it very difficult and even painful to swallow food.

-Gallbladder or problems of the pancreas .
-Gallstones or swelling of the gallbladder or pancreas cause abdominal pain that radiates to the chest.
+Gallbladder or problems of the pancreas.
+Gallstones or swelling of the gallbladder or pancreas causes abdominal pain that radiates to the chest.

 Causes related to the lungs

 Pulmonary embolism .
-This cause of chest pain occurs when a clot lodges in a pulmonary artery blocking the flow of blood.
+This cause of chest pain occurs when a clot lodges in a pulmonary artery, blocking blood flow.

 Pleurisy .
-When the membrane that surrounds the lungs becomes inflamed, it causes pain in the chest, which gets worse when you inhale or cough.
+When the membrane surrounding the lungs becomes inflamed, it causes pain in the chest, which worsens when you inhale or cough.

 Pulmonary hypertension .
 High blood pressure in the arteries that carry blood to the lungs (pulmonary hypertension) can cause chest pain.

 Record the electrical activity of the heart through electrodes attached to the skin.